-All valid Transactions begin with a Cardmember's purchase at the point of sale.
-Whether the physical Card is used to facilitate a Card Present Charge, or the Cardmember provides his or her Cardmember Information over the phone, via mail order, or the internet, the Transaction must not be completed without the Card and/or information provided by the Cardmember.
+All valid Transactions begin with a Cardmember's decision to make a purchase.
+Whether the physical Card is used to facilitate a Card Present Charge, or the Cardmember provides their Cardmember Information over the phone, via mail order, or the internet, the Transaction must not be completed without the Card and/or information provided by the Cardmember.

-To accept the Card for Charges at an Establishment, at the point of sale, generally the Merchant must clearly and conspicuously disclose all material terms of the sale and inform the Cardmember at all points of interaction what Entity is making the sales offer so that he or she can distinguish the Merchant from any other parties involved in the sales offer.
+To accept the Card for Charges at an Establishment, the Merchant must clearly and conspicuously disclose all material terms of the sale and inform the Cardmember at all points of interaction about what Entity is making the sales offer so that they can distinguish the Merchant from any other parties involved in the sales offer.

 The Transaction Data a Merchant collects to facilitate the Charge must be, or have been, provided directly to the Merchant by the Cardmember.
-Failure to meet this requirement may subject the Merchant to data pass violation fees, as described in Subsection 12.2.5, "Data Pass Violation Fee"
+Failure to meet this requirement may subject the Merchant to data pass violation fees, as described in Subsection 13.2.5, "Data Pass Violation Fee"

-4.4 Processing an In-person Charge
+4.2 In-person Charges